 At Carleton High School we have an inclusive, holistic approach to SEND provision.
-All stakeholders at all levels now understand clear strategies and the importance of supporting all SEND students.
-All teaching staff have been trained on how to enhance the progress of all SEND students by removing barriers to learning.
-There is open communication between school and home, where there is a clear and common purpose to support all SEND students, both academically and pastorally.
-Hence, significantly increasing the life chances for this group of students.
+All stakeholders at all levels now understand clear strategies and the importance of supporting all SEND pupils.
+All teaching staff have been trained on how to enhance the progress of all SEND pupils by removing barriers to learning.
+There is open communication between school and home, where there is a clear and common purpose to support all SEND pupils, both academically and pastorally.
+Hence, significantly increasing the life chances for this group of pupils.

-If a student with SEND is not making their expected progress we offer targeted intervention and whole-school initiatives.
+If a pupil with SEND is not making their expected progress we offer targeted intervention and whole-school initiatives.
 These include:

 Academic Support and Interventions: